 Conjecture 1 (Gross-Reeder).
 Suppose G is simple.
-If the Langlands parameter $\phi : W \times SL_2(\mathbb{C}) \to G$ is discrete and inertially discrete, then the Swan conductor of $Ad(\phi)$ is greater than or equal to the rank of G.
+If the Langlands parameter $\phi : \mathcal{W} \times \operatorname{SL}2(\mathbb{C}) \to G$ is discrete and inertially discrete, then the Swan conductor of $\operatorname{Ad}(\phi)$ is greater than or equal to the rank of G.

 Gross and Reeder proved their conjecture in a number of important cases.
 In particular, they verified Conjecture 1 under the assumption that the residual characteristic does not divide the order of the Weyl group.
-They also analyzed the situation where the Swan conductor equals the rank.1 This led them to construct simple wild parameters where equality is achieved.
+(Reeder has recently formulated and proven a modified version of this conjecture [Ree18].)
+They also analyzed the situation where the Swan conductor equals the rank.
+This led them to construct $simple\ wild\ parameters$ where equality is achieved.
 They also constructed simple supercuspidal representations of a p-adic group with dual group G which correspond under local Langlands to simple wild parameters.